Volume 9, Issue 04 (April 2017): ‘Countering Jihadist Ideology: The Crucial Battlefront’

 From India the focus shifts to Turkey where in the last one year, it has become the central target of IS’ overseas terrorist campaign; Turkey suffered the largest number of IS attacks outside Iraq and Syria.
 Nodirbek Soliev argues that Turkey‘s capability to fight terrorism is crucial to contain the growing threat domestically and globally.
 Major and regional stakeholders should closely work with Ankara to boost the effectiveness of its counterterrorism efforts.
 In the long term, there is a need for sustained measures by Turkey to disrupt cross-border movement of foreign fighters and to dismantle IS supply and support networks in the country.

-Central Asia / Commentaries / Conflict and Stability / East Asia and Asia Pacific / Europe / Global / Middle East and North Africa (MENA) / South Asia / Southeast Asia and ASEAN / Terrorism Studies
+Central Asia / Conflict and Stability / Counter Terrorist Trends and Analyses / East Asia and Asia Pacific / Europe / Global / Middle East and North Africa (MENA) / South Asia / Southeast Asia and ASEAN / Terrorism Studies